-The City selected the pay-as-you-go (4.50% interest rate) projected unit credit cost method with figures in the next paragraph based on an Annual Required Contribution (ARC) of \$46,624,000.
+The City selected the pay-as-you-go (4.50% interest rate) projected unit credit cost method with figures in the next paragraph based on an Annual Required Contribution (ARC) of \$49,369,000.

-During fiscal year 2012 the City estimates it will pay claims and expenses (net of retiree contributions) on behalf of all retired employees of approximately \$23,364,268.
-Based on the methodology selected by the City using the latest actuarial report (July 2010), the resulting ARC would require an additional payment by the City for fiscal year 2012 of approximately \$23,259,732.
+During fiscal year 2013 the City estimates it will pay claims and expenses (net of retiree contributions) on behalf of all retired employees of approximately \$24,659,765.
+Based on the methodology selected by the City using the latest actuarial report, the resulting ARC would require an additional payment by the City for fiscal year 2013 of approximately \$24,709,235.

 The City accepted Chapter 32B, Section 20 of the Massachusetts General Laws which established an Other Post Employment Liability Trust by a vote of the City Council on December 21, 2009.
 This is an irrevocable trust fund into which contributions will be made to meet the unfunded liability.
 The City Council also approved a transfer from the Health Claims Trust Fund to the Other Post Employment Liability Trust of \$2,000,000 to begin the process of funding the unfunded liability, in FY10.
-The City plans to fund a \$1 million contribution to the Fund in Fiscal Year 2013.
+The City made a \$1 million contribution to the Fund in Fiscal Year 2013 and it projects to increase this contribution to \$2,000,000 in FY14.